harshnehal1996/ML_OPS/reports/README.md

 We pulled the docker image from the container registry and did the training of the model inside this.
 It was found that the docker container needed more memory to run, so we configured a memory swap to use the full memory of the instance for training.

 We also tried creating the instance through cloud build but the docker image was too big(around 24 GB) to be pushed to the container registry which resulted in a time out.
 This is the reason that we manually had to do the training on the compute instance.
-T

-We followed a hybrid model where the build of docker image was done locally and pushed to the container registry, the training and the predittion using FastAPI was done on the cloud.
+We followed a hybrid model where the build of docker image was done locally and pushed to the container registry, the training and the prediction using FastAPI was done on the cloud.

 ### Question 19